 RiseUp Summit 2019, MENA’s leading entrepreneurship event, kicked off Thursday at the American University in Cairo (AUC) New Cairo Campus, with deep dives into the #JourneyToGrowth of the regional entrepreneurship ecosystem.

-The Summit highlighted the status of innovation and entrepreneurship in MENA, with a special look into local, regional and international companies that have followed their own journey to growth.
+The Summit highlighted the status of innovation and entrepreneurship in MENA, with a special look into local, regional, and international companies that have followed their own growth journey.

 With a total of 11 sessions on the first day, RiseUp Summit 2019 was inaugurated with an opening ceremony hosted by President of the AUC Francis J. Ricciardone Jr and Cofounder and CEO of RiseUp Abdelhameed Sharara, giving an account of what is planned for the three-day event.

-Cofounder and CEO of RiseUp Abdelhameed Sharara says: “Every year, we ask ourselves how to grow.
-In 2013, we started as a Summit, hosting only around 1,900 attendees at the GrEEK Campus in Downtown Cairo.
-Slowly, we turned into a company and last year, our summit was held on over 2,000 square meters with 6,100 attendees from 48 countries.
+Co-founder and CEO of RiseUp Abdelhameed Sharara say: “Every year, we ask ourselves how to grow.
+In 2013, we started as a Summit, hosting only around 1,900 attendees at the Greek Campus in Downtown Cairo.
+Slowly, we turned into a company, and last year, our summit was held on over 2,000 square meters with 6,100 attendees from 48 countries.
 The most suitable place for us this year to pursue our Journey to Growth was the AUC New Cairo Campus, especially as the university celebrates its Centennial.”

-Additionally, Egyptian aggregator of outdoor advertising AdMazad announced it’s latest product AdMetrics, which allows advertisers to assess the effectiveness of any out-of-home ad-space or campaign.
-AdMazad’s AdTech has been revolutionizing the outdoor advertising market by bringing data and analytics to a traditional and chaotic industry.
+Additionally, the Egyptian aggregator of outdoor advertising AdMazad announced its latest product, AdMetrics, which allows advertisers to assess any out-of-home ad-space or campaign’s effectiveness.
+AdMazad’s AdTech has revolutionized the outdoor advertising market by bringing data and analytics to a traditional and chaotic industry.